4rkal/shortr/README.md

 docker compose up
 ```

-Now the application should be available by vissiting `localhost:8080`
+Now the application should be available by visiting `localhost:8080`